sebastiansimmons/rust_book_2020/README.md

 ## Chapter 2: Programming a Guessing Game
 I like that by default variables are immutable.
 That's one of the design choices that originally caught my eye and made me want to learn Rust.
 I appreciate how Cargo handles crates and updating.

+## Chapter 3: Common Programming Concepts
+I mostly skimmed this chapter since it's just syntax stuff.
+At the end of the chapter there were some suggested programs that I also included for completion's sake.